USAG Stuttgart Public Affairs

 - Note: each patient must have their own SSN or DoD ID number in order to be registered.
 Patients cannot use the sponsor’s SSN or DoD ID number

 2. As soon as you arrive, your unit sponsor should bring you directly to the clinic to get tested.
-If you arrive after the clinic has closed, go to your hotel room and be prepared to come to the clinic the following weekday at 9:00 a.m. or at noon on Sunday for your first test.
+If you arrive after the clinic has closed, go to your hotel room and be prepared to come to the clinic the following weekday at 9:00 a.m.

 3. After testing, return to your room and wait for results.
 Everyone should observe strict quarantine protocol while waiting to test or receive results.
 Results for Service Members, Civilian employees, and contractors should be available the following day, and those of family members within the next 48-72 hours.
 Due to the volume of testing, clinic staff will only contact individuals with positive results (as well as their unit sponsors due to possible exposure).